 More than 30 reference works on financial assistance are on file.
 The references list sources of scholarships, fellowships, grants, and loans for specialized studies, minorities, and the financially needy.
 Individuals may also search for financial aid through a computer software program.
 This program lists over 500 financial aid sources for college-bound students.

 The Career Development section of the library has occupational literature describing those careers requiring one or more years of college.
 References include the Dictionary of Occupational Titles, Occupational Outlook Handbook, and related publications.

-The Student Aid Center annually distributes two publications.
-Each high school in the State of Texas is sent a Compendium listing all Texas colleges and universities, their admission requirements, costs, financial aid information, and deadlines for application; including a Calendar of Scholarships, which lists financial assistance opportunities available to graduating high school seniors, arranged by monthly deadline dates.
-The other publication lists financial aid opportunities available only to Bexar County high school seniors and is published and distributed to counselors in the San Antonio area.
+The Student Aid Center annually distributes the San Antonio/Bexar County Scholarship Opportunities publication.
+This publication lists financial aid opportunities available only to Bexar County high school seniors and is published and distributed to counselors in the San Antonio area.